Self-Hosting AI-Agent-Server

 Introduction

-, independently.
+By following this example, we will be able to self-host the AI element of the SDK, specifically the AI agent client, independently.
 This offers developers and projects greater control and flexibility compared to using the AI agent API directly.
 Underneath, the AI agent client utilizes the package to obtain data and interact with Cronos Chains.
 The example is fully opensource and can be found in this repository

 Step 1 - Clone the repository: